deployo/deployo.github.io/content/_index.md

 - title: Access from anywhere
   description: Deployo is a web based solution accessible from any device with a browser.
 So desktop, tablet or mobile, it is at your fingertips.
   icon: fas fa-mobile-alt
+- title: Cronjobs
+  description: Schedule your tasks using standard crontab notation.
+Run your scripts in configured intervals.
+You can see cronjobs in history and preview the output like with any other execution.
+  icon: far fa-clock
 - title: Store your SSH keys
   description: Your SSH keys can be generated and stored online and used everytime you acces your server.
 Have a private key already?
 Just upload it!
   icon: fas fa-lock